ServiceNowNextExperience/photobooth-uic-camera/README.md

 Because we are hosting both the code and the "compiled" app scope in the same instance, we'll need to take a couple of extra steps to get started.

 1. Before you start custom component dev we need to address a bug in the current snc ui-component utility which causes references to events to get erased on the component each time you deploy.
 The [UIC Event Fixer](https://github.com/ServiceNowNextExperience/uic-event-fixer) application may be installed into your DEV environment to fix this.
-2. If you have not done so yet, configure your environment for ui-component dev by following the [Setting up the ServiceNow CLI](https://www.servicenow.com/community/next-experience-articles/setting-up-command-line-interface-cli-for-custom-component-dev/ta-p/2361588).
+2. If you have not done so yet, configure your computer for ui-component dev by following [Setting up the ServiceNow CLI](https://www.servicenow.com/community/next-experience-articles/setting-up-command-line-interface-cli-for-custom-component-dev/ta-p/2361588).
 3. Do not use the instructions in the previous step to create the Photobooth UIC Camera development configuration, but instead us it to create a "Hello World" component config to be sure that everything works before continuing to the next step.
 4. Create a new directory called “photobooth-uic-camera” for you project and change directory into it from the command line.
 5. Use the following command to configure the folder for local UI Component dev: